-From its inception until the Merger, Vaxart's operations were financed primarily by net proceeds of \$38.9 million and \$29.4 million from the sale of its convertible preferred stock and the issuance of convertible promissory notes, respectively, all of which were converted into common stock in the Merger, and \$4.9 million from the issuance of secured promissory notes to Oxford Finance, repayable by January 2021.
+From its inception until the Merger, Vaxart's operations were financed primarily by net proceeds of \$38.9 million and \$29.4 million from the sale of its convertible preferred stock and the issuance of convertible promissory notes, respectively, all of which were converted into common stock in the Merger, and \$4.9 million from the issuance of secured promissory notes to Oxford Finance, of which the remaining balance of \$2.5 million as of September 30, 2019, was repaid in full on November 4, 2019.
 Vaxart gained \$25.5 million in cash from Aviragen in the Merger, of which \$4.9 million was used to pay Aviragen's Merger-related costs.
-Since the Merger, we have received net proceeds of \$2.5 million from the sale of common stock in March 2019, and in April 2019 we received net proceeds of \$8.7 million from the sale of common stock, pre-funded warrants and common stock warrants, plus the exercise of pre-funded warrants (see Note 1 to the Condensed Consolidated Financial Statements in Part I, Item 1 for further information regarding our March 2019 Offering and April 2019 Offering).
+Since the Merger, we have received net proceeds of \$19.4 million from the sale of common stock, pre-funded warrants and common stock warrants and the exercise of pre-funded warrants from equity financings in March, April and September 2019 (see Note 1 to the Condensed Consolidated Financial Statements in Part I, Item 1 for further information regarding our offerings).

-As of June 30, 2019, we had \$16.3 million of cash and cash equivalents.
+As of September 30, 2019, we had \$19.6 million of cash and cash equivalents.
 Our independent registered public accounting firm included an explanatory paragraph in their report on our financial statements as of and for the year ended December 31, 2018, indicating that, because we have experienced losses and negative cash flows from operations and have an accumulated deficit and debt obligations, there is substantial doubt about our ability to continue as a going concern.

-We believe our existing funds are sufficient to fund us into, but probably not beyond, the first quarter of 2020.
+We believe our existing funds are sufficient to fund us into, but probably not beyond, the third quarter of 2020.
 To continue operations thereafter, we will need to raise further capital, through the sale of additional securities or otherwise.
 Our operating needs include the planned costs to operate our business, including amounts required to fund working capital and capital expenditures.
-As of June 30, 2019, we had no material commitments for capital expenditures.
+As of September 30, 2019, we had no material commitments for capital expenditures.
 Our future capital requirements and the adequacy of our available funds will depend on many factors, most notably our ability to successfully develop and commercialize our products.